scriptNarwhal/OpenSim_With_LibLSLCC/README.md

 	  CompilerAssembly = "OpenSim.Region.ScriptEngine.Shared.LibLSLCC.dll"

 	;============================================

-There is also a new section called [LibLSLCC]:

-	[LibLSLCC]

-	; Documentation on the XML files used to define library data can be found in:
-	; ./bin/LibLSLCC/LibraryData_XML_Syntax_README.txt

-	; This is the library data directory which XML library data files should be loaded from.
-	; It defaults to ".\LibLSLCC\LibraryData\"
-	;
-	; You can look at the contents of the files in your library data directory to determine what subset names ; you can use in the LibrarySubsets list setting in the [LibLSLCC] section.
-	;
-	; Just look at the 'SubsetDescription' node's 'Subset' attribute's.
-SubsetDescription nodes always exist at the top of the library data XML files.
-	LibraryDataDir = ".\LibLSLCC\LibraryData\"

-	; This is a list of library data subsets for LibLSLCC to load.
-	; Each subset defines a certain set of constants and functions.
-	; The default value for this setting is "os-lsl" if you leave it blank.
-	; "os-lsl" is the library subset containing the standard LSL functions that OpenSim has implemented.
-	; The setting string seen here is all possible current library subsets.
-	;
-	; Just because you put a subset name in the list, does not mean that module is actually enabled, you ; must make sure that the subset names in this list line up with the modules you have active on the server.

-	; Otherwise LibLSLCC will compile functions that are not supposed to be available and the backend ; compiler that gets passed the generated code will complain about missing function definitions.
-	LibrarySubsets = "os-lsl,os-mod-api,ossl,os-bullet-physics,os-lightshare,os-json-store"

 When you clone this repository OpenSim is pre-configured in standalone mode using the SQLite storage backend.